Allowed lost-time claims and average days lost

-The average days lost is the average number of days for which wage-loss benefits were paid.
-Since 2008, the average days lost within one month post injury or illness has experienced little fluctuation and remains relatively stable.
-In 2017, the average days lost within one month is 7.8.
+Average days lost are the average number of days that loss-of-earnings benefits were paid.
+Since 2009, the average days lost within one month after an injury or illness has stayed mostly the same.
+In 2018, the average days lost in one month was 7.7 days.

-Data for average days lost within three months published September 2018
+Data for average days lost within three months published Fall 2019

 Allowed lost-time claims and average days lost by industry sector

-The average days lost within one month and three months post workplace injury or illness by industry sector for 2016 and 2017 are illustrated in the bar graphs below.
-In 2017, the industry sectors with the highest average days lost within one month post-injury or illness were construction, forestry, mining, pulp & paper and transportation and those with the lowest average days lost were health care, automotive, and education.
+The average days lost in one month and three months after an injury or illness by industry sector for 2017 and 2018 are shown in the bar graphs below.
+In 2018, the industry sectors with the highest average days lost within one month after an injury or illness were agriculture, construction, forestry, mining, pulp & paper and transportation.
+The sectors with the lowest average days lost were automotive, education, health care and services.

 |Agriculture||Automotive||Chemical/Process||Construction||Education||Electrical||Food||Forestry||Health Care||Manufacturing||Mining||Municipal||Primary Metals||Pulp & Paper||Services||Transportation|